-❓ Mr. Hunter asks the Premier to rule out changes to WA's wild dog control laws, including 1080 baiting.
-The Premier responds that alternative models are being considered by the Biosecurity Council of WA, which could include increased baiting.
+❓ Mr Hunter asked the Premier to rule out changes to WA's wild dog control laws, including 1080 baiting.
+The Premier indicated that a motion in the 'other place' (likely the Legislative Council) is exploring alternative models, which could include increasing 1080 use, and the Biosecurity Council of WA is considering this.

 QuestionView source ↗